joshatwell/whiskey/liquor stores.md

 * If you don't have a "Jet Bag" I recommend wrapping the bottle in jeans and surrounding with other clothes.
 * Whe packing consider that your bag may be dropped and will be placed "face down" on conveyors.
 * If you're planning on buying multiple bottles and worry about suitcase space, consider traveling with a small duffle to carry "overflow" clothing as a carry on.
 Also good to do this or put extra pair of clothes in backpack in event of lost luggage.
+* I do not recommend opening any bottles before shipping unless they have a screw top.
+I've done it, but it's certainly higher risk of spillage.

 # Boulder, CO